giovanni-deleon/giovanni-deleon/README.md

 ### Hey there 👋

-:test_tube: I'm Giovanni De Leon, a software engineer based in San Antonio, Texas.
+:test_tube: I'm a software engineer based in San Antonio, Texas.

 :floppy_disk: My team and I are currently working on a desktop app that works as a To-Do list while doubling as a digital pet that keeps you company.